 Undergraduate Research Opportunity|

-Atmospheric teleconnections: Pentad evolution; dynamical mechanisms; hydroclimate impacts
+Atmospheric teleconnections: Pentad evolution; dynamical mechanisms; contribution to extremes; hydroclimate

 US Great Plains hydroclimate variability: Local and remote water sources; GPLLJ variability; SST links